sachkeeratb/HBCyberTech-Website/README.md

 ## Features

-- **Forum**: Create posts, comment on posts, and engage with the community.
+- **Forum**: Create posts, comment on posts, delete your posts, and engage with the community.
 - **Users**: Sign up, sign in, and verify accounts through email.
 - **Password Hashing**: Securely hash user passwords before storing them in the database.
 - **Verification**: All values are verified before usage.
 No value slips up.
+- **Admin Panel**: An admin account is securly generated which can manage users, applications, posts, and comments, as well as create them.

 ## Installation

 ### Prerequisites

+Using all the code, from features to regulvar expressions, create an amazing README.md

 - Node.js
 - pnpm (or npm/yarn)